 Resilience is the backbone of good leadership: I do not think I could have survived a 27 year military career without being resilient and finding the good in every situation no matter how dire it appeared.
 I may not have always been at my best, but I always gave my best.
-Through my divorces, custody battles, assignments that really tested my spirit, I always tried to stay focused on the good and relied on my resilience to muddled through.
+Through my divorces, custody battles, assignments that really tested my spirit, I always tried to stay focused on the good and relied on my resilience to muddle through.

 As a part of my series about “Life and Leadership Lessons Learned In The Military”, I had the pleasure of interviewing Elis (Elise) Salamone was born in Arecibo, Puerto Rico and raised in Bridgeport, Connecticut by a single mother.
 She is the oldest of 3 girls.
-Elis is a speaker, a combat Veteran, Nursing leader, an educator and advocate.
+Elis is a speaker, a combat Veteran, Nursing leader, an educator, and advocate.
 At 18 years old, she enlisted in the Army and after 25 plus years of combined military service, she retired from the Air Force as an award winning Lieutenant Colonel and board certified Women’s Health Nurse Practitioner.
 Elis completed her undergraduate degrees from Marymount University School of Nursing.
 Her first Masters is in Leadership in Health Care Systems with a focus on Health Care Education from Regis University.
 Elis also has a second Masters from the Virginia Commonwealth University as a Women’s Healthcare Nurse Practitioner.
-Throughout her nursing career she has worked in neurosurgery, neonatal ICU, pediatrics, OB, the OR, as a women’s health nurse practitioner, in management and leadership roles.
-Elis has served military assignments in New Jersey, Korea, Texas, Washington D.C., England, Germany, Colorado Springs and Afghanistan.
+Throughout her nursing career, she has worked in neurosurgery, neonatal ICU, pediatrics, OB, the OR, as a women’s health nurse practitioner, in management and leadership roles.
+Elis has served military assignments in New Jersey, Korea, Texas, Washington D.C., England, Germany, Colorado Springs, and Afghanistan.
 Elis is a combat veteran and served in Afghanistan with Army Special Forces, as the Officer In Charge of the Female Treatment Team.
 Her career highlights were serving as the Officer in Charge of the Honor Guard team and taking care of wounded warriors in Germany.
 Throughout her career, Elis has been awarded for her advocacy and leadership in the military and civilian sector.
-Her passions include mentoring transitioning veterans, nursing professionals and women to fulfill their full potential.
+Her passions include mentoring transitioning veterans, nursing professionals, and women to fulfill their full potential.
 In her spare time, Elis is an active Lean In leader and is on the board of the Western Washington National Association of Hispanic Nurses.
 Elis has an adult son and is fueled by self-care, travel, cooking, motivational storytelling and laughter.
 Elis is currently working as a Medical Practice Manager and Nurse Practitioner at the Puyallup Tribal Health Authority in Tacoma, Washington.

 Thank you so much for doing this with us!
 Can you tell us a bit about your childhood “backstory”?

-I was born in Arecibo, Puerto Rico to a single teen-age mother.
+I was born in Arecibo, Puerto Rico to a single teenage mother.
 In the mid-70’s we moved to Bridgeport, Connecticut in the middle of February with the encouragement of my maternal grandmother.
-Going from tropical temperatures to the freezing snow, is still a memory I carry with me.
+Going from tropical temperatures to the freezing snow is still a memory I carry with me.
 In those early years, my mother finished her high school diploma and later became a certified nursing assistant.
 One of my earliest memories of my mother is that she always worked a minimal of 3 jobs to provide for us.
 She was such a hard worker and had so much pride in providing a nice comfortable home for us and living the “American” dream.
-For a long time she paid for us to go to Catholic school, go on vacations and expose us to different opportunities that she never had.
+For a long time, she paid for us to go to Catholic school, go on vacations and expose us to different opportunities that she never had.

 As a teenager I was a volunteer at St. Vincent’s Hospital where my mother worked, my middle sister and I use to deliver the paper in the hospital and we’re well known as “Julia’s daughters”.